scikit-learn-contrib/sklearn-pandas/README.rst

 The stacking of the sparse features is done without ever densifying them.

-Using Numerical Transformer
+Using ``NumericalTransformer``
 ****************************

-While you can use FunctionTransformation to generate artibtrary transformer but they cannot not serialized (pickled).
-NumericalTransformer takes function name as a string parameter and hence can be easily serialized.
+While you can use ``FunctionTransformation`` to generate arbitrary transformers, it can present serialization issues when pickling.
+Use ``NumericalTransformer`` instead, which takes the function name as a string parameter and hence can be easily serialized.

     >>> from sklearn_pandas import NumericalTransformer
     >>> mapper5 = DataFrameMapper([